Leahy sees several more years as Boeing's enemy no.1

 Since 1994 Leahy has increased Airbus's market share from 19 percent to 64 percent, served six Airbus chief executives and outlasted eight sales chiefs at Boeing, where he appears to relish his reputation as commercial enemy number one.

-Recent record sales of a revamped Airbus model and the prospect of Airbus top management changes due in June, had raised questions over how long Leahy, a dominant figure in the $100 billion (63 billion pound) annual jetliner industry, would stay in his post.
+Recent record sales of a revamped Airbus model and the prospect of Airbus top management changes due in June, had raised questions over how long Leahy, a dominant figure in the $100 billion annual jetliner industry, would stay in his post.

 Airbus Chief Executive Tom Enders is due to replace Louis Gallois as head of parent company EADS EAD.PA in June.